 The audit status is for those persons wishing to enhance their knowledge of the integration of psychology and theology, enroll in classes for personal enrichment, or obtain continuing education credit (with the approval of their agency).
-Courses which focus on the Bible, theology, or the integration of psychology and the Christian faith are open to qualified person who are not seeking a graduate degree.
+Courses which focus on the Bible, theology, or the integration of psychology and the Christian faith are open to qualified persons who are not seeking a graduate degree.
 However, because Richmont trains professional counselors, not all courses are suitable for the audit student.
 Some courses have prerequisites (see course descriptions) or assume advanced skills that limit them to the degree-seeking student.
-Human Sexuality and all other classes in the Christian Sex Therapy specialization are not available for audit, nor are Applied Lab, Practicum, or Internship I, II.
+Human Sexuality and all other classes in the Christian Sex Therapy certificate curriculum are not available for audit, nor are Applied Practicum and Treatment Planning Lab, Counseling Practicum, or Counseling Internship I and II.
 Exams, papers and other assignments are not required, and students receive no academic credit for their participation.
 Additionally, professors have the discretion as to whether or not to allow audits for the courses they teach.

 Audited courses are recorded on a student's transcript and assigned a grade of either AU or U. AU grades will be assigned for attendance of a course, and U grades will be assigned for non-attendance of audit courses.
-Students wishing to take a class for audit must preregister for the course as an audit or let the Registrar know of their decision to audit the class no later than the last day to add/drop (the first Friday of classes).
+Students wishing to take a class for audit must turn in a change of course credit form to the Records Office no later than the last day to add/drop (the first Friday of classes).
 After this time, students will not be allowed to change the credit/audit status of any weekly classes for which they are enrolled.
 Students may change the credit/audit status of an intensive course before the close of business on the day before the course begins.
+Students may change the credit/audit status of an intensive course before the close of business on the day before the course begins also by turning in a change of course credit form.
 Students who have audited classes earlier may repeat the classes later for credit.
 Students are allowed to audit classes as space is available.
 Priority for class seating is given to degree-seeking students.
 Exceptions to this policy will be granted by the Academic Dean only in extreme circumstances.